 Conveniently situated in southwestern New Jersey, Parvin State Park is located just a few miles off of US-40 and NJ-55, so it is fairly easy to access by RV or car.
 This New Jersey state park sits in Pittsgrove Township just outside of the city of Vineland, less than an hour from Philadelphia to the north and from the popular beaches along the Jersey Shore to the southeast.

 For a small-town country camping experience, check out the Philadelphia South/Clarksboro KOA just outside downtown Philadelphia.
-This campground offers pristine facilities and modern amenities, and all RV sites provide full hookups and Wi-Fi. on-site, guest can enjoy the campground’s unique amenities such as a dog park, a playground, a catch-and-release pond for fishing and a swimming pool on-site.
+This campground offers pristine facilities and modern amenities, and all RV sites provide full hookups and Wi-Fi.
+Guests can enjoy the campground’s unique on-site amenities such as a dog park, a playground, a catch-and-release pond for fishing, and a swimming pool.
 If you’re interested in exploring Philadelphia and the local area, the campground is close to Citizens Bank Park and Lincoln Financial Field.
-New York, Atlantic City and historic Valley Forge are only a day-trip away.
+New York, Atlantic City, and historic Valley Forge are only a day-trip away.

-Visitors hoping to explore this 2,092 acre park by foot can lace up their hiking boots and explore the park’s many miles of trails, which wind through pitch pine lowlands, upland pine and oak forests, and hardwood and Atlantic white cedar swamps.
+Visitors hoping to explore this 2,092-acre park by foot can lace up their hiking boots and explore the park’s many miles of trails.
+Trails vary in length and difficulty and will lead you through pitch pine lowlands, upland pine and oak forests, and hardwood and Atlantic white cedar swamps.
 Those eager to soak up the beauty surrounding the park’s main lake can hop on the three-mile Parvin Lake Trail, which circles the lake and crosses a bridge over Muddy Run.
-Hikers looking to explore beyond the park’s busiest areas can instead try out the three-mile Forest Loop, which starts at the Thundergust Lake day use area and takes visitors deeper into the park’s forests and wetlands.
+Hikers looking to explore beyond the park’s busiest areas can instead try out the three-mile Forest Loop, which starts at the Thundergust Lake Day-Use area and takes visitors deeper into the park’s forests and wetlands.

-Visitors eager to incorporate hunting into their trip will be excited to hear that hunting is permitted in designated areas within Parvin State Park, with over 300 acres open to hunting, located primarily in the northern area of the park.
-Hunters can enjoy hunting for deer, small game, water fowl, and turkey within the park, but of course, visitors should always review state fish and wildlife regulations and connect with park rangers before incorporating hunting into their trip.
+Visitors eager to incorporate hunting into their RV trip will be excited to hear that hunting is permitted in designated areas within Parvin State Park, with over 300 acres open to hunting, located primarily in the northern area of the park.
+Hunters can enjoy taking aim at deer, small game, waterfowl, and turkey within the park.
+Visitors should always review state fish and wildlife regulations and connect with park rangers before incorporating hunting into their trip.